Aryzon/unity-sdk/README.md

 6. Add ARFoundation through the package manager.
 7. For Android add ARCore and for iOS add ARKit from the package manager.
-9. In the player settings head over to XR Plugin Management, select ARKit or ARCore according to your target platforms.
+9. In the player settings head over to XR Plugin Management, select ARKit or ARCore according to your target platforms.<br>**Important: deselect Cardboard**.
 10. Find the ARFoundation Tracking scene in Assets -> Samples.
 11. You can now build and run this scene.